 How Do You Clean Cast Aluminum Cookware?

-Cast aluminum is a light metal that has its own natural luster.
+Cast aluminum is a light metal that has its natural luster.
 It is a strong metal that requires some special care when cleaning.
-Aluminum Dutch ovens require light cleaning so as not to damage the look or affect their useful life.
+Aluminum Dutch ovens require light cleaning to not damage their look or affect their useful life.
 But is required regularly to help prevent the build-up of aluminum oxide.

 Cleaning Aluminum with Mild Acidic Cleaners